 The map below (source: TfL) shows the current limits of the London Congestion Charge scheme (as at July 2017).
 This scheme was installed in 2002 to the City and West End with a Western Extension into Kensington and Chelsea introduced in 2007 despite overwhelming public opposition in the previous public consultation exercise (go to this page for more details of those objections and the ABD campaign against it: Western).
 There is a charge per day for driving anywhere within the zone boundary.
 This was originally set at £5 per day but rose to £10 at the end of 2010, when the Western Extension was scrapped.
 It was raised to £11.50 per day from June 2014, and to £15 from June 2020 plus extended to 24 hours per day every day.

 The original justification for the charge was that it would solve London's perennial road traffic congestion (environmental benefits were not an argument used because it was known they would be minimal).
 But it did not solve the congestion problem with that soon returning to the same level as before and subsequently becoming a lot worse.
 The environmental claims made by some have also been shown to be false with air pollution within the zone basically unchanged as a result.
 Neither does it raise any significant funds for public transport improvements because almost all the revenue from the scheme goes in operating costs.
 Indeed if it was not for the accidental fines people collect from forgetting to pay the charge, it would lose money.
 Note that the Congestion Charge was introduced by socialist car-

 Congestion Charging and Road Pricing

-The following articles have been published on Congestion Charging (particularly the London Congestion Charge or "Tax") and on road usage charging by ABD members (note: TfL have stopped publishing Annual Monitoring Reports and taken former ones down from the internet so some links in the following articles may fail):
+The following articles have been published on Congestion Charging (particularly the London Congestion Charge or "Tax") and on road usage charging by ABD members (note: TfL have stopped publishing Annual Monitoring Reports for the Congestion Charge but reports up until the sixth one are still available):